Skip to main content

 Methodology

-This research will take place over one day: Thursday 26th June 2025.
-This date has been chosen to coincide with the LCH and GP Confederation Clinical Conference Day.
+This research will take place over one day: Tuesday 30th September.
+This date has been chosen to coincide with the LCH ABU Celebration event.

-Members of staff in the Leeds health and care economy will be invited to take part in the trial during the morning tea-break and lunchbreak on the clinical conference day.
-Invites will be shared digitally and via posters at the Clinical Conference day, and potential participants will also be invited in person as they visit the research and library conference stands.
+Members of staff in the Leeds health and care economy will be invited to take part in the trial during refreshment breaks on the day.
+Potential participants will be invited in person as they visit the research and library conference stands.

 Potential participants will be provided with a digital Participant Information Sheet which they will be able to access on their smartphone via a QR code.
 There will be an opportunity to ask questions about the research.
 Once potential participants have had all their questions answered they will complete a digital eligibility checklist.
 If they confirm that they wish to participate and meet all the inclusion criteria and none of the exclusion criteria, they will be able to proceed to the consent form.